 Utah Copper continued to develop its underground ore bodies, including the former Boston Consolidated mine.
 These were accessed through the Armstrong tunnel in Carr Fork.
 In 1934 a lease agreement was signed with the American Smelting and Refining for ASARCO to mine the ore in the Armstrong mine.
 Most of the ore taken by ASARCO from the Armstrong, being low grade copper sulphide with some gold and silver, was used by ASARCO as flux ore in its Murray and Garfield smelters.

-By 1941 there two separate loading bins at the mouth of the Armstrong tunnel.
+By 1941 there were two separate loading bins at the mouth of the Armstrong tunnel.
 One was where ASARCO was loading its ore from the Armstrong mine itself.
-The second loading bin at the Armstrong portal was where Bingham Metals was loading ore from its own property, although the actual mining was being done by United States Smelting Refining and Mining.
+The second loading bin at the Armstrong portal was where Bingham Metals was loading ore from its own property, although the actual mining was being done under a lease to United States Smelting Refining and Mining.

 After World War II the loading bins at the Armstrong were essentially closed down when ASARCO gave up its lease, after which Utah Copper turned the lease over to the U. S. company, and by 1948 ASARCO no longer had any interest in the mines in Carr Fork.
 The Armstrong mine was apparently in the hands of leasers and small operators.